Welcome back, Rush Limbaugh and the cutting edge of societal evolution here on the one and only Excellence in Broadcasting Network.

 Nobody can tell you where the bottom is going to be.

-The President of the United States is not inspiring any confidence whatsoever.
+The president of the United States is not inspiring any confidence whatsoever.

-All of this economic uh tumult is really the result of a banking crisis with no effort to fix it.
+All of this economic tumult is really the result of a banking crisis with no effort to fix it.

 There is no plan.

-Geitner doesn't know what he's doing.
+Geithner doesn't know what he's doing.

-The same people that voted for him, because there's certainly nothing of substance.
+The same people that voted for him because there's certainly nothing of substance.

 Let's listen to a couple of sound bites.